icon02/icon02/README.md

 # About me
 Hi, my name is Nico, I'm 25 years old and I'm currently studying Computer Science at Johannes Kepler University Linz while also working part time.
-In my work
+At work
 I am known as an allrounder, who can fix printer issues on the one hand and on the other can develop new systems that come in handy for our daily use.

 I spend a lot of my free time on personal projects.
 I am currently trying to develop my skills in ReactJS and SpringBoot Security, while looking forward to